 Runs off of the provided 12V wall adapter.
 The one year, VGL guarantee is of course included.

-Rising bolts of electricity climb the Jacobs Ladder, crating a visual and audible display.
-On one side is a vintage vacuum tube, surroundced by a efficient circular ccfl light, illuminated from within by red/orage LEDS, mimicking the original tube filaments.
-On the left is a pillar of side emitting fiber optics, dricinen from an LED.
+Rising bolts of electricity climb the Jacobs Ladder, creating a visual and audible display.
+On one side is a vintage vacuum tube, surroundced by an efficient circular CCFL light, illuminated from within by red/orange LEDS, mimicking the original tube filaments.
+On the left is a pillar of side-emitting fiber optics, driven from an LED.

 110V line operation, and requires only 5 watts without the 60W Jacobs Ladder running.
-The one year VGL warranty on is of course included.
+The one year VGL warranty is included.